 One busy Saturday morning, a large family—mother, father, and at least five sisters and brothers—came in from the parking lot with a handtruck and several large tool boxes, which the wife and kids were handling with the greatest of ease.
 Not much to see there, so I waved ’em into the yard.
 Five hours later, covered with grease and dust, they came back in from the yard.
 They glanced furtively around as they tried to sidle around the crowd pressing towards the counter; it was almost closing time.
 Their efforts were hampered by the obvious struggle to drag the heavy toolboxes…two plus two equals five.
 I grabbed one of the walkie talkies and as soon as they crossed through the doors to the parking lot, I sprinted after them.
 “Stop,” I called, “I need to check your tool boxes.”
 Came the response: “We didn’t find anything we needed.”
 I said “Okeh, but I still need to check your toolboxes.
 You were supposed to stop at the counter.”
 Came the response: “No speak English”.

 Oh, uh-huh.
 “Well, we have two options, one of which is going to happen right now.
 Either you can open all your toolboxes, or I can call the cops.
 What’ll it be?”
-Inexplicably, they understood me perfectly and opened his toolboxes.
+Inexplicably, they understood me perfectly and opened the boxes.
 Holy cats, it was a regular NAPA in there.
-CV axle shafts, an alternator, most of an entire ignition system, a carburetor, I think there was an exhaust manifold…the parts just went on and on and on.
+CV axle shafts, an alternator, most of an entire ignition system, a carburetor, I think there was an exhaust manifold; the parts just went on and on and on.
 I reported it on the walkie talkie, but didn’t really have to; One of the many perimeter video cameras was recording the whole thing.

 So what had been worth all the trouble and expense they’d managed to rack up for themselves in just a few short moments?
 What had they removed from the off-limits yard?
 It was a headlight bezel from a Ford Escort.
 Probably thirty of them in the main yard on any given hour of any given day.
 Three bucks at the counter for a primo example, buck-fifty for a passable one.
 Oh yeah, we got the strange ones, all right.